2009 NBA Europe Live Tour

-The 2009 NBA Europe Live Tour was a basketball exhibition tour featuring teams from the NBA and Real Madrid from the Euroleague, as a part of the NBA Global Games.
+The 2009 NBA Europe Live Tour was a basketball exhibition tour featuring teams from the NBA and Real Madrid from the Euroleague, as a part of the NBA Europe Live.
 The hosting countries were England and Spain.

 The 2009 tour was combined with the Euroleague American Tour to create an eleven-game global preseason schedule.

 Teams

 The NBA teams that participated were: